 "Yes.
 This one wants to be home.
 A rurouni never again."
 They were quiet for a moment, holding each other.
 Then he whispered, "Did you know, back then, this one could go for years never being called by name?"

 He took her by the arms and pushed her away a little, looking into her face needfully.
 "Name me now," he pleaded.
-Not really knowing why it was important, why the words were, today, just as important as the sight and the touch of her had been.
+Today, it was important.
+The words were, today, just as important as the sight and the touch of her had been.